 or their solutions are not allowed.

-If machine learning procedures are used to tune a system, the learning
+If machine learning procedures are used, the learning must ensure that

-must ensure that sufficient generalization is obtained so that no there
+sufficient generalization is obtained so that no there is no

-The system description must explain any such tuning or training that has
+The system description must fully explain any such tuning or

 If you are in doubt, contact the competition organizer.

-- In all divisions except LTB all solution output must be to stdout.
+- In the non-LTB divisions all solution output must be to stdout.